theobald-software/theobald-software.github.io/content/_en/board-connector/server/ports.md

 lang: en_GB
 old_url: /BOARD-Connector-EN/default.aspx?pageid=ports
 ---
-The BOARD Connector Server runs as a Windows service with the main process 'C:\Program Files\BOARDConnector\BCService.exe'.
+The BOARD Connector Server runs as a Windows service with the main process 'C:\Program Files\BOARD Connector\BCService.exe'.

 *BCService.exe* starts two listener processes and listens on the following ports by default: